maresverbrugge/FDF/README.md

 ## TO DO:
 - make edit_data_points universal for every map (space between data points)
 - centering grid in middle of image
+- wrapper for put_pixel
 - coloring for z-value: https://github.com/codam-coding-college/MLX42/wiki/Colors
+- translation of image (hook)

 # Facts
 Isometric projection is a method for visually representing three-dimensional